-18 May 2010 The Prime Minister and Deputy Prime Minister have launched their civil society programme at an event in Downing Street with community…
+The Prime Minister and Deputy Prime Minister launched the civil society programme at an event in Downing Street.

-At a round table event in the Cabinet Room in Number 10, the PM, Deputy PM and invited guests debated the new civil society programme with Minister for the Cabinet Office Francis Maude and Minister for Civil Society Nick Hurd.
+At a round table event in the Cabinet Room in Number 10, the PM, the DPM and invited guests debated the new civil society programme with Minister for the Cabinet Office Francis Maude and Minister for Civil Society Nick Hurd.

 The new proposals aim to create a climate that empowers local people and communities, building a big society that will “take power away from politicians and give it to people”.

 Policies outlined today include giving communities more power and encouraging people to take an active role in their communities.

 Speaking in the Cabinet Room, the PM said he wanted his vision of a “Big Society” of community work and social enterprise to be one of the “great legacies” of his government.

 Today is the start of a deep and serious reform agenda to take power away from politicians and give it to people.